westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 - `BeamLaser` and `LightningCannon` now obey ellipsoid and/or cylinder target volumes correctly.
 - immobile units that `canKamikaze` no longer disregard the `blocking` unit def tag.
 - add 'system.nativeExcessSharing' modrule, controls whether the resource sharing level (aka "red slider") applies.
 Note that this also prevents excess from flowing back to the allyteam.
 If you want excess to flow to allies and only block changing the share level, use the existing `gadget:AllowResourceLevel`.
+- add `Game.nativeExcessResource` to read back the above.
 - add `MiniMapDrawPings` boolean springsetting, defaults to true.
 Whether engine renders pulsating white squares on the minimap when a label is placed.
 - if a factory "changes" a build order into a build order of the same type (e.g. by using command insert) it no longer resets build progress.
 - `/group add N` no longer selects the entire group, just adds. `/groupN` (without space) unaffected.
 Feature support tag: `Engine.FeatureSupport.groupAddDoesntSelect`.